Eugene-Taras/english-ai-coach/README.md

 ---

 ## What I learned
-- Running a product from scratch with AI as a technical partner
-- Designing live learning scenarios (contextual theory)
-- Building robust Telegram bots with high‑quality feedback
+> No prior IT background; AI used as an engineering assistant.
+- How to design and test full user flows in a Telegram environment (from intent → feedback → theory → retry)
+- How to use AI (GPT / Gemini) as a co-developer: prompt design, fallback strategies, and response parsing
+- How to structure NLP-based bots with strong test coverage (unit, integration, E2E)
+- How to optimize UX around language mistakes — blending structure and empathy

 ---